PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 17:29:57
+Last updated: 2024-04-02 17:30:30
-Random Quote: No party has a monopoly on wisdom.
-No democracy works without compromise. - Barack Obama
+Random Quote: All wisdom does not reside in Delhi. - P. Chidambaram